 How to write a business proposal letter

 One of the rules of thumb when it comes to how to write a business proposal letter is specificity.
-One of the most common mistakes is writing generically or sending out the same business proposal and cover letter to every prospect with no customization.
+One of the most common mistakes is writing generically or sending out the same business proposal template and cover letter to every prospect with no customization.

 Be specific about the value your solution brings to their problem.